nsnam/ns-3-dev-git/src/traffic-control/doc/queue-discs.rst

-A typical usage pattern is to create a traffic control helper and to configure type and attributes of queue discs, queues, classes and filters from the helper, For example, the default pfifo_fast can be configured as follows:
+A typical usage pattern is to create a traffic control helper and to configure type and attributes of queue discs, queues, classes and filters from the helper, For example, the pfifo_fast can be configured as follows:

 .. sourcecode:: cpp